What 100 Years of History Tells Us About Racism in Policing

 https://www.youtube.com/embed/Ao9KMj2EWg0

 On Lake Michigan in 1919, a white man threw rocks at a Black boy whose boat had drifted to the “wrong” side of the lake.
 The boy drowned.
-Protests erupted across the city.
+Protests broke out across the city.

 Governor Frank Lowden appointed a commission that found that “Negroes are more commonly arrested, subjected to police identification and convicted than white offenders.”
 But policing was just one facet of white supremacy, which touched the lives of Black people in housing, in education and in employment.
 Almost a century later, the Chicago Police Department’s own records from 2000-2015 show that nearly 90 percent of victims of police use of force were people of color.